divyarajsinh22/Chess-game-using-pygame/README.md

-In this i had make Chess game in python and have used 2d list
+In this i had make Chess game in python and data structure used in this is  2d list